Whose consent is required?

 Counselling by an Aboriginal agency will be provided unless the parents state in writing that they do not wish to receive such counselling.

-After consent is signed, parents have a period of 28 days in which they can withdraw their consent (s 41).
-A parent can extend this period for a further 14 days.
-The form in schedule 17 of the Adoption Regulations must be used.
+After the consent form is signed, parents have 28 days to withdraw their consent (s 41 Adoption Act; form 14 sch 1 Adoption Regulations).
+Parents can extend this period for a further 14 days (to do this, use form 15 in schedule 1 of the Adoption Regulations).

-Consent can be withdrawn by a notice in writing served on the registrar of the County Court.
-The parent can use the form in schedule 18 of the Adoption Regulations if they wish.
-Both these forms must be handed to a parent at the time they give consent to adoption.
-If parents have previously given consent and now intend to withdraw it, it is advisable to contact the adoption agency as soon as possible.
+Consent can be withdrawn by a notice in writing served on the County Court registrar.
+The parents can use the forms in schedule 1 of the Adoption Regulations if they wish.
+Both these forms must be handed to the parents at the time they give consent to adoption.
+If parents have previously given consent and now intend to withdraw it, they should contact the adoption agency as soon as possible.

 Once consent has been withdrawn, no adoption can proceed (unless a court has dispensed with the consent).
-If the period for withdrawing consent has ended and a parent does not want adoption to go ahead, an agency may be able to return the child to the parent and thus cancel the consent if no adoptive placement has been made.
-If no adoptive placement is possible, parents are given an opportunity to withdraw consent to adoption (ss 37, 38 Adoption Act).
+If the period for withdrawing consent has ended and the parents do not want adoption to go ahead, an agency may be able to return the child to the parents and thus cancel the consent if no adoptive placement has been made.
+If no adoptive placement is possible, parents are given an opportunity to withdraw their consent to adoption (ss 37, 38 Adoption Act).

-If the Secretary of DHHS, or the principal officer of the adoption agency, has become guardian of the child and the child is not in an adoptive placement at the time, returning the child to one or both parents will cancel all consents (s 46(2)).
+If the Secretary of the DHHS, or the principal officer of the adoption agency, has become the child’s guardian and the child is not in an adoptive placement at the time, returning the child to one or both parents will cancel all consents (s 46(2)).

 In most situations, a child cannot be adopted unless consent has been given by all parents whose consent is required.
 However, if the welfare and interests of the child are at stake, a court may make an order dispensing with the requirement for a parent to give consent.

-The application for a court order dispensing with consent is made by the Secretary of DHHS or the adoption agency in a non-relative situation.
+Where a child is not being adopted by a relative, the application for a court order dispensing with consent is made by the Secretary of the DHHS or by the adoption agency.
 Dispensation is rarely used in Victoria.
 Permanent care orders under the CYF Act are now used (see “Permanent care orders” in The Children’s Court).

 2 the person’s mental or physical condition makes them incapable of properly considering the consent;